What Is Demandbase Intent?

 To set up Intent, you must enter a set of keywords that your ICP would be interested in, and optionally, some websites they’re likely to visit.
-If you can supply a comprehensive list that represents your domain expertise, that’s the best practice, but you can also input at least five keywords and ask Demandbase to discover the rest.
-It’s also best if you can enter some important websites your ideal customer might visit, but, if not, Demandbase will start to keep track of those also.
+Best practice is to enter a comprehensive list that represents your domain expertise.
+If a comprehensive list isn’t available, you can enter at least five keywords and ask Demandbase to discover the rest.
 The more you can supply, the better.

 Demandbase Uses Data and AI to Enhance Your Keyword Set

 Even if you enter what you feel is a complete list based on your expertise to the intent AI engines, Demandbase enhances the list.
 In addition to the keywords that you supply, Demandbase Intent draws annually on 470 billion monthly interactions from across the web from B2B companies, 4 billion IP addresses, and 36 billion B2B site visits, and is constantly looking for similarities to accounts that turned into opportunities.
-The more relevant data that we have to work with, the better our Artificial Intelligence and Machine Learning can analyze and learn from them to create better associations and predictions for prospect intent.
+The more relevant data that we have to work with, the better our AI and machine learning can analyze and learn from them to create better associations and predictions for prospect intent.
 Demandbase technology gathers intent data from the following sources: